-Exaltation is realized when Scripture is read in public.
-It was the practice of the Jews to reading Old Testament passages in the synagogue.
+Exaltation is realised when Scripture is read in public.
+It was the practice of the Jews to read Old Testament passages in the synagogue.
 So too, the New Testament became the source of much reading in the early church.
 Paul exhorted Timothy to 'give attention to the public reading of Scripture' (1 Tim.
 4:13).

 II.
 Love the Church by Edifying the Saints (Edification)